-Gillian doubted coming.
-What would she write back to those who had been praying to her?
+Gillian doubted going to serve in Asia.
+What would she write back to those who had been praying for her?
 What would she ask them to pray for?

 This time of ‘silence’ forced her to seek God more intently.
 Gillian had been an active believer for some time, serving in multiple ways back home.
 Even more so here, she could not do things on her own strength.
 Gillian sensed that God wanted her to draw closer to him – and so she spent the time alone, just her and the Lord.

 Before she did anything for the Lord, she had to be connected to Him.